pcrain/slippc/README.md

 ## Credits
   * Fizzi, for creating Slippi in the first place and for writing the node.js code as a reference for how to parse and analyze the .slp files
+  * Andrew Epstein, for helping debug and fix a number of crashes

 ## References
   * [Project Slippi's main GitHub page](https://github.com/project-slippi/project-slippi)